All Episodes

 Listen, it's sad.

-They still couldn't afford I have a sister in law with brain cancer, and she couldn't afford fifty dollars doesn't sound like much, right?
+I have a sister-in-law who has brain cancer, and she couldn't afford $50 doesn't sound like much, right?

 But that's a lot of money.

-And so Obama didn't care.
+And so, Obama didn't care.

-They can talk about some of the people I know of one person that it did help out because of pre existing a condition.
+I know of one person that it did help out because of preexisting conditions.

-I mean listen, this is not a minor thing, but it's all part of the president uh and this economic package he unveiled today, which I'm glad he did, and that is look, the cruise ship industry, if you're in the cruise ship industry, you're dead right now.
+Well, one thing I will say, I mean, listen, this is not a minor thing, but it's all part of the president and this economic package he unveiled today, which I'm glad he did.

 And so they're putting together an aid package.